SanderGi/sqlite-auto-migrator/README.md

     createDBIfMissing?: boolean;
     /** True if only renames (not creates+deletes) should be tracked in migration files, false otherwise.
 Default is true if `process.env.SAM_ONLY_TRACK_AMBIGUOUS_STATE === 'true'` and false otherwise */ onlyTrackAmbiguousState?: boolean;
+    /** True if table, column, index, virtual table, trigger, and view names should be case insensitive, false otherwise.
+Default is true if `process.env.SAM_IGNORE_NAME_CASE === 'true'` and false otherwise */ ignoreNameCase?: boolean;
     /** True if warnings should be hidden, false otherwise.
 Default is true if `process.env.SAM_HIDE_WARNINGS === 'true'` and false otherwise */ hideWarnings?: boolean;
     /** Path to the configuration file.
 Default is `process.env.SAM_CONFIG_PATH` if provided, otherwise `path.join(process.cwd(), '.samrc')`.
 The config file is a json file where the object keys are the same as the environment variables minus the SAM_ prefix.
 The provided keys act as defaults and are overridden by the environment variables if they exist */